-We also work with people involved in both private as for commercial helicopter accidents.
-Also, we assist with both private and commercial helicopter injury claims.
+We also work with people involved in both private as commercial helicopter accidents.
+Also, we assist with both personal and commercial helicopter injury claims.
 Furthermore, we take on:

 According to the Federal Aviation Administration (FAA), air passenger travel will double over the next two decades.
 So traffic will increase.
-In fact, so will the risk of aviation tragedies.
+So will the risk of aviation tragedies.
 Usually, travel by air is the safest means of transportation.
 But when accidents occur, they end up in severe injuries and most fatalities.
-Smaller, less serious incidents involving private aircraft are becoming more frequent and occur more than to great passenger liners.
+Smaller, less serious incidents involving private aircraft are becoming more frequent and occur more than great passenger liners.
 Most of these “minor” incidents go unreported.

 Potentially liable and negligent parties vary depending on the circumstances of the aircraft accident.
-The owner and operator of the plane could be exposed to financial loss, and possingly suspension of licensure.
-But so can manufacturers or maintenance suppliers.
-There are even cases where the federal government can have some responsibility in an aircraft collision.
+You may expose the plane’s owner and operator to financial loss and possibly licensure suspension.
+But other parties may be liable for your injuries, including parts manufacturers or maintenance suppliers, even the United States federal government can face some aircraft-collision responsibility.

 At least once every day, there is a safety-related incident or threat reported in the country.
 And the majority of incidents have gone unreported.

-Yes, it is true, like cruise ships, aviation accidents often involve the theory of strict liability since they are often common carriers.
+Like cruise ships, aviation accidents often involve strict liability theory since they are often common carriers.
 While pilot error often plays a part in aircraft victims’ claims, it may not be your only avenue of recovery.

 For example: What about other issues with the aircraft or its parts that could also contribute to the accident?
-A claim for liability, strict products could also arise.
+A liability claim, strict products could also arise.